Carlos Santana Player Props: Brewers vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff ranks second in the league.
+- The 9.6 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.

-- The White Sox have a 4.59 team ERA that ranks 24th among all MLB pitching staffs.
+- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.60).

-- White Sox pitchers combine to allow the fourth-most home runs in baseball (160 total, 1.4 per game).
+- White Sox pitchers combine to allow 161 total home runs at a clip of 1.4 per game (fourth-most in baseball).

+- Scholtens (1-4 with a 3.06 ERA and 35 strikeouts in 50 2/3 innings pitched) gets the start for the White Sox, his fifth of the season.

-- In his last appearance on Saturday, the right-hander threw 5 1/3 innings against the Cleveland Guardians, giving up two earned runs while surrendering three hits.
+- In his most recent time out on Sunday against the Cleveland Guardians, the right-hander threw six innings, allowing two earned runs while surrendering six hits.

-- The 27-year-old has a 4.43 ERA and 9.4 strikeouts per nine innings across 21 games this season, while giving up a batting average of .221 to opposing hitters.
+- The 29-year-old has amassed an ERA of 3.06, with 6.3 strikeouts per nine innings, in 18 games this season.
+Opposing hitters have a .251 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.